Tara Browne

-Tara Browne (4 March 1945 – 18 December 1966) was a London-based Irish socialite and heir to the Guinness fortune.
-His December 1966 death in a car crash was an inspiration for the Beatles' song "A Day in the Life".
+Tara Browne (4 March 1945 – 18 December 1966) was an Irish socialite and heir to a part of the Guinness fortune.
+His December 1966 death in a car crash was referred to in the Beatles' song "A Day in the Life".

 Early life

-Browne was the son of Dominick Browne, 4th Baron Oranmore and Browne, 2nd Baron Mereworth (an Anglo-Irish peer and member of the House of Lords who served in that house for 72 years, longer than any other peer up to that time, finally being evicted during government reforms in 1999) and Oonagh Guinness, an heiress to the Guinness fortune.
+Browne was the younger son of the 4th Baron Oranmore and Browne, who was also the 2nd Baron Mereworth, and Oonagh Guinness.
+His father, Lord Oranmore and Browne, was an Anglo-Irish peer and member of the House of Lords who served in that house for 72 years, longer than any other peer up to that time (ending only by eviction during government reforms in 1999).
+His mother, Oonagh Guinness, was an heiress to the Guinness fortune.

 Browne was a member of Swinging London's counterculture of the 1960s and had stood to inherit £1 million at age 25.
 In August 1963, at age 18, he married Noreen "Nicky" MacSherry; the couple had two sons, Dorian and Julian.

 For his 21st birthday, he threw a "lavish" party at Luggala, the Gothic Browne family seat in the Wicklow Mountains, where "two private jets flew the 200 or so guests to Ireland, including John Paul Getty, Mick Jagger, Brian Jones [and] Jones' then-girlfriend Anita Pallenberg."

-Browne induced his friend Paul McCartney's first LSD trip in 1966, at Browne's home in Belgravia.
+Browne facilitated his friend Paul McCartney's first LSD trip in 1966, at Browne's home in Belgravia.

 His life was captured in Paul Howard's biography I Read the News Today, Oh Boy, published in 2016.